 With access to computers and people all over the world, comes the availability of materials that may not be considered educational value in the context of the school setting.
-Although Highlander Charter School has taken precautions to control all materials, an industrious user may have the ability to discover controversial information.
+Highlander Charter School has taken precautions to control all materials, and an industrious user may discover controversial information.
 Nevertheless, we believe that the valuable information and interaction accessible on the Internet far outweighs the possibility that users may access inappropriate material.